LorisSigrist/zocker/README.md

 	age: z.number()
 });

-const data = zocker(schema).supply(schema.shape.name, "Jonathan").generate();
+const data = zocker(schema)
+	.supply(schema.shape.name, "Jonathan") // the `name` will always be "Jonathan" .generate();
 ```

-This way you don't need to break out the sub-schema into a separate variable.
+`.supply` takes two arguments;
+1. A reference to the sub-schema you want to match.
+You can get it on `schema.shape`.
+2. The value you want to return.

+> Zocker will not enforce that the supplied value is valid

 ### Customizing the generation process